Yuanyun-Yong/Help-Green-Our-Uni/README.md

 Aim: To allow players to learn about environmental issues in a fun and engaging way.

 Storyline:
-- You're an environmental warrior looking to prevent wastage of resources and supplies */
+- The player's character is an environmental warrior looking to prevent wastage of resources and supplies (???)
+- There'll be different situations, with different methods of solving them */